 Numbers alone don’t diagnose the issue—but they tell a story.

-When low side pressure is too high, I usually notice one or more of these signs:
+When low side pressure is too high, We usually notice one or more of these signs:

 - AC not blowing cold